1 Fulbright-University of Helsinki Graduate Award

 Letter of acceptance required prior to grant start

 Candidates are responsible for establishing contact and securing an affiliation with the University of Helsinki and are required to apply independently for admission to the university and comply with their application deadlines.
-Attach your university acceptance letter in your Fulbright Application if you have received it already.
+Attach your university acceptance letter to your Fulbright Application if you have received it already.
 However, if you don't have the university admission letter by the Fulbright application deadline due to the university application schedule, explain this situation and the university application schedule clearly in your Fulbright application and submit the university application as soon as the university application period opens.

-Please see further instructions on the letter of affiliation for degree seeking students at the Finnish Fulbright Commission website.
+Please see further instructions on the letter of affiliation for degree-seeking students at the Finnish Fulbright Commission website.

 Please see more information on academic programs and courses at the University of Helsinki website.

 Grantees are responsible for arranging their own housing for the grant term.
-They are provided tips and support during the process.
+They are provided with tips and support during the process.